-This short review of the Samoan Alphabet Chart, Pi Faitau (aka Pi Tautau), sought to pursue Le Tagaloa's (1996) argument that there is a linguistic incongruity noted in the formation of the chart.
-That there is a mismatch in letter symbols (introduced from outside) and Samoan sounds.
-Such mishap has caused for a misrepresentation of the Samoan sounds.
-Part of the argument is to do with the tenacity by which the vowel sounds withstood the effect of such incongruity all these years; compounded also by the ongoing challenge of an alternative sound (k register), which is another discussion.
-How this can be explained and why this peculiarity need much attention now, were central to this review.
-Most importantly, the impact of all these on the pure Samoan sound and its retention.

-In total, all of the above underscore the urgency of a review of the Alphabet Chart, given its primacy as a resource of first contact in literacy development.
-Unreservedly, the writers would strongly recommend a new chart.
-This will serve the urgent need for quality resources, particularly at this stage in time when online resource producers seem to take advantage of the Internet and social media to sell their wares and promote the language.
-Notwithstanding the industrious spirit involved, some of these resources/promotions would not be the best to recommend, when critically evaluated in the context of the concerns voiced above.
+This short review of the Samoan Alphabet Chart, popularly known by the name Pi Faitau, sought to argue that there was a linguistic inconsistency noted in the formation of the chart.
+At the core is a phonemic dilemma in letter sound relationship, which caused for a misrepresentation of the Samoan vowel sounds by default.
+Part of the argument is to do with the tenacity by which the vowel sound withstood the effect of such incongruity all these years; compounded also by the ongoing challenge of an alternative sound (k register), which is another discussion.
+How this could be explained; and why this prolonged stance may no longer be sustained, were central to this review.
+Most importantly, the implication of all these on the pure Samoan sound and its retention, hence the need for clarity at this time and space.
+All of the above underscore the urgency of a review of the Alphabet Chart, given its primacy as a resource of first contact in literacy development.
+To this end, the writers would strongly recommend a new chart.
+Such chart will provide clarity first and foremost.

-Finally, we hope that we have presented the argument well and strongly, based on the strength of observations offered, first and foremost, by an eminent local scholar, in the late Aiono Dr Fanaafi Le Tagaloa, whose bold approach to inquiry, undoubtedly, deserves due acknowledgement.
-Most importantly, it will serve the higher purposes of the Samoan language, by having a more robust and responsive Chart that takes us through the 21st century and the next.
+Finally, we hope that we have presented the argument well and strongly, based on the strength of observations offered, first, by our own local and experienced observer, Dr Fanaafi Le Tagaloa.
+This will serve the higher purposes of our language, by having a more robust and all-sufficient Pi Faitau that takes us into the 21st century and the next.